ken-allen-3/boardgameborrow/knowledgebase/docs/horizontal_scroll_implementation.md

 ## Usage

+### Page Implementations

+#### Quick Add Step
+The onboarding Quick Add step uses the same horizontal scroll layout and card design:
+- Consistent card styling across all game sections
+- 4:3 aspect ratio for images
+- Icon-based metadata display
+- Added selection state with blue ring indicator

-### Borrow Games Page
+#### Borrow Games Page
-The horizontal scroll layout is implemented in three main sections:
+The horizontal scroll layout is implemented in four main sections:
 1. My Borrow Requests
 2. Friends' Games
 3. Games Near You
 4. All Games (Popular)

 Each section maintains consistent scrolling behavior while preserving the content hierarchy.

+#### MyGames Page
+The game list has been updated to use the same horizontal scrolling layout:
+- Single scrollable row of games
+- Consistent card sizing with Borrow Games page
+- Preserved functionality for game management (delete, rate, status)

 ### Card Design
 The game card design has been updated to match the MyGames page style while maintaining a compact size suitable for horizontal scrolling: